Neutering dogs: what you need to know

 Weight gain can be a problem, as neutering can reduce the metabolic rate.
 So, your dog will need less food – a lower-calorie diet may even be required.
-Our head vet, Andrew, advises regular weight checks after neutering with one of our practice nurses.
+Our head vet, Rosanna, advises regular weight checks after neutering with one of our practice nurses.

 Urinary incontinence in females can be a problem later in life.
 This is usually well controlled with medication.

 Your pooch will be admitted for surgery on the morning of the operation and examined by a vet prior to the procedure.
 Careful monitoring is carried out before, during and after the operation.
 Pets usually go home on the same day with pain relief; they’re then seen a few days later for a post-op check.

 What if I want to breed from my dog?

 Breeding dogs can be straightforward but there can be complications and in many cases it’s best to leave it to the professionals.
 Females can require a caesarean section if they have problems giving birth and males can have more behavioural issues if they are used as stud dogs.